-Every teacher has certain things that they really depend on.
-Below are what I considered the 9 essentials for my 3rd grade classroom.
+Whether you are a first year teacher or a veteran, there are some things that every classroom needs.
+Below are what I considered the 11 teacher must-haves in my 3rd grade classroom.
 Without them, I would have had a difficult time surviving the school year!

 1. No Prep Morning Work